 Planning a bathroom

-We've rated some of the top brands of bathroom furniture and give advice on choosing the right furniture for your bathroom.
+We've rated some of the top bathroom furniture brands and collated expert tips on choosing the right furniture to make the most your bathroom.

-Bathroom furniture is an integral part of any bathroom, and has to stand an incredible amount of wear and tear, water splashes and clouds of steam.
+Bathroom furniture is an integral part of any bathroom.
+It has to withstand an incredible amount of wear and tear from frequent use, and be resilient to water splashes and steam clouds.

-So, whether you're totally renovating your bathroom or sprucing it up with new furniture, it's important to ensure that the bathroom furniture you get will both suit your needs and stand the test of time.
+Whether you're totally renovating your bathroom or sprucing it up with new furniture, the quality and durability of your bathroom furniture are as important as the way it looks.

-That's why we've asked bathroom owners to rate not only the bathroom brand they bought their suite from (toilet, sink and bath) but their bathroom furniture too.
+That's why we've asked bathroom owners to rate not only the bathroom brand they bought their suite from but their bathroom furniture too.

 Answering these questions will give you a good idea of how much storage you'll need so you can better plan what bathroom furniture you should get.